How to Build a Trash Can Cabinet for Your RV

 Skill Level

-Are you struggling with finding a good place to put your trash can in your RV?
-It turns out most RV’s have a void of space below the sink, allowing for the perfect area to add a trash can enclosure.
-This void is ideal for hiding that ugly and smelly trash can yet be very functional.
-Learn how to build a trash can cabinet by following easy step-by-step instructions.
+It turns out most RVs have a void of space below the sink – the perfect area to add a trash can enclosure.
+This unused space is ideal for hiding that ugly and smelly trash can and be very functional.
+Learn how to build an RV trash can cabinet by following these easy step-by-step instructions.

 Shopping List